jonfrank/rosie-project/public/topics/junior-salvage-stewards/adult-gas-mask.md

 3. Gas masks were carried in boxes with string straps.
 How would you feel if you had to carry this around everywhere you went?

+At first, you might have been excited, scared, worried or even irritated by carrying your gas mask everywhere you went, but after a few months of war, gas masks were just part of everyday life.

 ## Summary

 This type of gas mask was worn by adults and older children.
 Children aged 2 to 5 were given a different type of gas mask.
 Have a look at the next object to see what it looked like.